viniciusgugelmin/viniciusgugelmin/README.md

 ## Sup, everyone 👋

-You can call me Vini, I'm brazilian, a coder, a gamer and so one! 🖥️
+You can call me Vini, I'm brazilian, a developer, a gamer and so one! 🖥️

 ## Github Stats 📈